Palm Beach County, Florida

 - Look up your Property Control Number (PCN) for each of your listings.

-- Go to the Palm Beach County’s TDT portal website and create a username and password.
+- Go to Palm Beach County’s TDT portal website and create a username and password.
 Verify your account via email.

 - Log into the Tourist Development Tax portal using your new login info.
 Complete and submit your TDT application online (TDT Application Guide).

 - After registering online, Palm Beach County will issue you your TDT account number.